An SAT & ACT Guide

 Adjusting the testing method to you

-If students do better on the ACT than the PSAT, and have not yet taken the SAT, but still want to try their hand at it, there is no rule against them trying this.
+If students do better on the ACT than the PSAT, and have not yet taken the SAT, but still want to try their hand at it, there is no rule against them doing so.
 However, once a student demonstrates a better test, it is best to stick with that test.
 The one exception to this is if the students hits a wall in their ability to increase their test score.
 At this point it may be helpful to try “the other test” again to see if they have a “breakthrough”.

 Why do students wait until junior year to take the SAT and ACT?

 Why wait until junior year for the official SAT and ACT?
 Many of the math concepts on these tests will not be reviewed until fall of a student’s junior year!
+Also, sometimes, students “psych themselves out” for later tests if they start on the official test too early.

 SAT vs. ACT: the differences